Ehijoe/alx-system_engineering-devops/0x19-postmortem/README.md

 - 9:12 pm - Customers complain that the site is unreachable.

+- 9:35 pm - Engineer on call checks that application server is running and reachable.

-- 9:42 pm - Dev team is called in to investigate issue.
+- 9:48 pm - Dev team is called in to investigate issue.

+- 10:03 pm - Server configuration is investigated.

 - 10:15 pm - Server configuration is updated and tested.